 Durante los viernes de cuaresma, la congregación se reunirá en diferentes hogares para meditar sobre los pasajes de la Biblia que nos hablan acerca del camino de la Cuaresma.
 También nos reunimos para orar por nuestras peticiones, así como por las necesidades de la congregación, nuestra comunidad, el país y el mundo entero.

-Todos los viernes, empezando el 21 de Febrero, en diferentes hogares a las 6:00pm.
+Todos los viernes, empezando el 6 de Marzo, en diferentes hogares a las 6:00pm.

 Para mayor información, por favor comunicarse con Verónica Godínez al correo electrónico firstname.lastname@example.org

-5. CONCERT: MEMBRA JESU NOSTRE BY DIETRICH BUXTEHUDE
+5. CONCERT: MEMBRA JESU NOSTRI BY DIETRICH BUXTEHUDE

 Membra Jesu nostre, a title that defies elegant translation, is a cycle of seven cantatas, each a meditation on Christ on the Cross, his feet, knees, hands, side, breast, heart and face.
 The Latin text is drawn from the Rhythmica oratio attributed to the twelfth-century Cistercian St Bernard of Clairvaux or to the thirteenth-century Arnulf of Louvain, who belonged to the same religious order.
 The Choir of Adults and Choristers will present this concert on March 7.30pm.
 The concert is Free and Open to the Public.